 CCAG plays an important role in providing a health community and consumer perspective on a diverse range of NHMRC business, including advice on community and consumer involvement in health and medical research.

 The advice of the CCAG complements the advice and expertise of community and consumer representatives on the NHMRC Council and its Principal Committees.
+For further information on how NHMRC supports community and consumer engagement, including access to resources, please visit the NHMRC website.

 The Hon Judi Moylan was elected to the federal Seat of Pearce in 1993 and served as the Member for Pearce until her retirement in 2013.
 Portfolios included, Minister for Family Services and Minister for the Status of Women.